Are you developing a solution to tackle climate change?

 - You must have the time to fully commit to the programme.

-- The Greenhouse is a ‘physical-first’ programme, and participating teams need to be able to attend coaching sessions, workshops etc at our headquarters in the heart of London.
+- The Greenhouse is a ‘physical-first’ programme, and participating teams need to be able to attend coaching sessions, workshops and other required activities at our headquarters in the heart of London.

-- However, we will be flexible and make the necessary provisions to ensure we are ‘COVID-secure’, and there will be some ‘remote’ activity too.
+- However, we will be flexible and make the necessary provisions to ensure we are ‘COVID-19 secure’, and there will be some ‘remote’ activity too.

 - If your team has already participated in an ‘accelerator’, or similar innovation programme, you may still be eligible for The Greenhouse.
 However, we ask that you think carefully as to whether you will benefit from the educational elements of the programme before applying.